- Perennial plant that produces a basal rosette in the first year, and flowers in later years

 - Do not grow this plant in your garden or share it, check out other PlantWise options.

-- Hand-pulling or digging can be effective for brown knapweed, but be sure to remove the entire root.
+- Hand-pulling or digging can be effective for brown knapweed, but be sure to remove the entire root and securely dispose of all parts of the plant.

 - Mowing or cutting this plant is not effective, as plants will resprout or flower below the cut.